 How to Apply for the 24-month STEM extension

 The student submits the STEM OPT Request form and Form I-983 to ISSS in KL 101.
 The student is issued a new I-20 to send with Form I-765 to USCIS as detailed on our ISSS OPT web page for current students.
 This is the same application process used to file the initial post-completion OPT application except additional required documents are required.
 The I-765 application and further instructions can be found on the USCIS web page.

 What must a student do after being granted the 24-month STEM extension?

-- The student must report to his or her DSO or in their SEVIS Student Portal any change within 10 days) any change in:
+- The student must report to his or her DSO or in their SEVIS Student Portal any change within 10 days:

 - Legal name;

 - E-mail address;

 - The student must also report to his or her DSO every six months using the STEM OPT Participation Reporting Form to confirm the information listed above; even if there have been no changes.